-Banks and broker/dealers shall be instructed to mail trade confirmations or similar documentation to the Authority Administrative Assistant/Clerk.
-The Administrative Assistant will show all trade confirmations to the Executive Director, keep a copy on file and provide the originals to the Authority Assistant Finance Officer for entry into the accounting system.
+Banks and broker/dealers shall be instructed required to mailprovide trade confirmations or similar documentation and monthly statements to the Authority electronically or in hard copy.
+Administrative Assistant/Clerk.
+The Administrative Assistant will show all trade eonfirmations to the Executive Director, keep aA copy of all confirms and statements on file and will be provided the originals to the Authority's Assistant Finance Officer for entry into the accounting system and record retention.